 This workflow allows restoring previous versions of files and folders in an automatic mode rather than by hand.
 To do this, download and install the Shadow Explorer application.
 After you run it, select the drive name and the date that the file versions were created.
 Right-click on the folder or file of interest and select the Export option.
 Then simply specify the location to which the data should be restored.

-Verify whether Bart ransomware has been completely removed
+Verify whether Bart extension has been completely removed